 The University offers additional English language courses before the start of the academic year, and support is available throughout the academic year from the University's English Language Teaching Centre.

-- Can I still apply if BA isn't in History?
+- Can I still apply if my BA isn't in History?

 Yes, definitely.
 We welcome applications from students whose first degree is in a related subject such as English, languages, politics, sociology, philosophy, archaeology or journalism.